People & Planet: A Common Destiny

 waterofthefuture.org | waterofthefuture.org/people-planet-a-common-destinty

 With the existing Climate Change scenario, by 2030, water scarcity in some arid and semi-arid places will displace up to 700 million people around the world.
 Even though these are speculative numbers, the next years will be dramatic for our planet.
-It is a global problem that will affect every part of the world and each one of its inhabitants.
-This way, we call on every citizen to understand his/her place on it, to recognise how impactful his/her actions are, and to realise his/her power to make a change.
+It is a global problem that will affect every part of the world and each of its inhabitants.
+As such, we call on every citizen to understand his/her place on it, to recognise how impactful his/her actions are, and to realise his/her power to make a change.

-In order to raise awareness, empower and mobilize European youth citizens and decision-makers, the project People and Planet will implement a range of activities in 8 EU member-states (Germany, Italy, Ireland, the Netherlands, Poland, Portugal, Romania, Spain) and in Cape Verde, between 2020 and 2024.
+In order to raise awareness, empower and mobilize European youth citizens and decision-makers, the project People & Planet will implement a range of activities in 8 EU member-states (Germany, Italy, Ireland, the Netherlands, Poland, Portugal, Romania, Spain) and in Cape Verde, between 2020 and 2024.
 The project aims to contribute positively to the sustainability of development policies at the glocal (global + local) level and promote the participation of youth citizens as change-makers.

 OUR GOALS